jsvensson/octopress/source/_posts/2012-12-26-keeping-octopress-clean.md

 <ins>Update Jan 8th 2013:</ins> After a brief "doh" moment I realized that Octopress already supports this, [as clearly documented](http://octopress.org/docs/deploying/rsync/).
 I was aware of the `rsync-exclude` file, but in my mind that meant it only dealt with not uploading the excluded local files to the destination.
 As clearly mentioned, if the `rsync_delete` option is true it will not delete files listed in `rsync-exclude` on the destination.

-However, if you want to use the full abilities of rsync's filter rules, the rest of this article still stands.
+However, if you want to use the full abilities of rsync's filter rules, the rest of this article still stands and has been modified to accommodate better exclude filter rules.

 ## Rsync Filter Rules